SquireOfSoftware/JSPets/README.md

 This whole thing would be a lot easier if I could get my own digivice to work…unfortunately I think the battery leaked into the internals and it has stopped working.
 So I need to go with the power of the internet and rely on what other people have put up.
 From my observations, it looks like the japanese D-power is a lot harder than the european one.

+== 20/2/2017 ==

+Started work on the implementation of the evolution system.

+- Evolution system (semi related to the stat system)

+-1.
+Sprite drawings- MVP duck drawings have been added

+-2.
+Figure out how the existing architecture will support evolutions- Short term, use the "isEvolved" variable to store the "stage" that it is up to.

+3. Implement the evolution

+-4.
+Do some planning post battle on how evolutions will work- for MVP no "post battle evolutions will work" all evolutions will devolve at the end of the battle

+5. Implement the evolution screen

+I have updated the duckling picture to contain the bare minimums of an idle sprite and an attack sprite.

+For MVP, I will have to cut back on the evolution and have evolutions purely for the battle only and devolving back to the basic for walking around.

 == 17/2/2017 ==

 Things to be done: